fredemmott/HTCC/docs/hardware/ultraleap/README.md

 ### Pimax's hand tracking module

-This should show up in Ultraleap's software as a "Stereo IR 170", and your hands likely appear ~ 10-15cm too high.

-This can be fixed by following Ultraleap's documentation above; you should start with a tilt angle of 25 degrees, e.g.
+This should show up in Ultraleap's software as a "Stereo IR 170", and your hands likely appear ~ 10-15cm too high; this can be fixed by following Ultraleap's documentation above; you should start with a tilt angle of 25 degrees, e.g:

 ```JSON
 {